book

 flowers-nature-koffee-nice-food-day-flower-wallpaper-samsung-1920x1080.jpeg

 Below you will find a sample of the diet that I was on for about two years before I competed with WBFF – World Beauty Fitness and Fashion.
-This dietary system, combined with weight lifting, can be of great help for losing weight, staying in shape, and building muscle and strength.
+This dietary system, combined with weight lifting, can greatly help lose weight, stay in shape, and build muscle and strength.
 But as I have mentioned throughout my book, Fit for Joy, this type of regiment mainly focuses on the physical body, which is only one aspect of our being.
 We are so much more than just our bodies!
-The approach to fitness that works the body in isolation from our mind and our spiritual heart is not what I do today, professionally or personally.
+The approach to fitness that works the body in isolation from our mind and spiritual heart is not what I do today, professionally or personally.
 My work at the moment is about integrating conventional physical fitness with spirituality.

 These meal suggestions are only to illustrate what my personal journey was like.
 They are not approved meal-plan recommendations.